HrishikeshVish/PESUniversity_Projects/Machine Learning Project/README.md

   - 20:80
   - 10:20:70 (Validation:test:train)

-Train the data until the accuracy becomes greater than 0.95

-Collect and store HASH, create the validation dataframe

-Check the accuracy and ensure there's no overfitting
+Train the data until the accuracy becomes greater than 0.95.
+Collect and store HASH, create the validation dataframe.
+Check the accuracy and ensure there's no overfitting.

+Timeline

 Data Cleaning - Monday 8th Oct, 2019 (Done)